-I am also working on another book project.
-Les Baigneurs: French Swimming Culture from Balzac to the Burkini is a study of urban leisure politics and sociability through the lens of recreational swimming.
-Beginning with a look at the floating swimming pools on the Seine that were popular in Daumier’s time (distant precursors of the Paris plages movement of the 2000s) and moving to an examination of the cultural politics of municipal swimming pools and seaside resorts in metropolitan France and the colonies.
+I am also working on a book about recreational swimming in France.
+The Bathers: French Swimming Culture from Balzac to the Burkini begins with a look at the floating swimming pools on the Seine that were popular in Daumier’s time and moves to an examination of the cultural politics of municipal swimming pools and seaside resorts in metropolitan France and the colonies.